orebenson/pixel_patches/dev_notes.md

 ## Marketing/Social/Release ideas
 ### Minimum for product release and spread
-- must have the dimension change options
+- must have minimum canvas features
+    - fill paint bucket
+    - erase pixel
 - must have filters on the 'all patches' page
     - nsfw (blur them!!, also must have an account to view, with nsfw enabled)
     - popularity